GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Experiments

 \subsection{Ablation Study and Analysis}

 \paragraph{Ablation of Gaussian RoI, Text RoI, RoI Lifting.} To validate the effectiveness of each module in our framework, we design three variant approaches: (1) w/o Gaussian RoI: We discontinued the use of Gaussian RoI $\gG_{RoI}$ to control the gradients of Gaussian points, as mentioned in Eq.~\ref{eq: RoI control gradient}.
-(2) w/o Text ROI: In this scenario, we ceased the selection of text ROI $\gT_{RoI}$ using LLM assistant $\gA$.
-Instead, all the words in the user's instruction are treated as text RoI $\gT_{RoI}$.
+(2) w/o Text ROI: In this scenario, we ceased the selection of text ROI $\gT_{RoI}$ using LLM assistant $\gM_{LLM}$.
+Instead, all the words in the user's instruction are put to $\gM_{Seg}$ to get $\gI_{RoI}$.
 (3) w/o RoI lifting: Instead of lifting the image RoI $\gI_{RoI}$ to 3D Gaussians, the image RoI $\gI_{RoI}$ is used to govern the calculation of the loss.
 That is, only the pixels within the image RoI $\gI_{RoI}$ are taken into account for the loss computation.
-Fig.~\ref{fig: ablation} showcases the outcomes of our ablation experiment, which aimed to edit the doll based on the instruction ``\texttt{Turn its mouth red.}" The results reveal the following findings.
-When the Gaussian RoI is not used, the 3D scene is all turned red because the 2D diffusion fails to successfully control the editing area.
-In cases where text ROI $\gT_{RoI}$ is not utilized, the grounding segmentation model tends to segment the entire foreground object, leading to the doll being entirely edited to red.
-(3) When RoI lifting $\gH$ is not employed, the doll's mouth is successfully turned red, but other facial areas are also affected.
-We also find that the current 2D grounding segmentation model may fail to parse specific views, which means there exist noises on the image RoI $\gI_{RoI}$.
-Consequently, when optimizing the scene based on the $\gI_{RoI}$, leakage occurs during the editing process.
+Fig.~\ref{fig: ablation} showcases the outcomes of our ablation experiment, which aimed to edit the doll based on the instruction ``\texttt{Turn its mouth into red.}" The results reveal the following findings.
+(1) When the Gaussian RoI is not used, the 3D scene is all turned red because the 2D diffusion fails to control the editing area.
+(2) In cases where text ROI $\gT_{RoI}$ is not utilized, the grounding segmentation model tends to segment the entire foreground object, leading to the doll being entirely edited to red.
+(3) When RoI lifting $\gM_{Lift}$ is not employed, the doll's mouth is successfully turned red, but other facial areas are also affected.
+Because the grounding segmentation model may fail to parse specific views, noise exists on the image RoI $\gI_{RoI}$.
+Consequently, leakage occurs during the editing process.
 Our proposed RoI lifting module effectively addresses this issue during training.
-In conclusion, our ablation experiment effectively demonstrates the effectiveness of several RoI-related modules in our method.
+In conclusion, our ablation experiment demonstrates the effectiveness of several RoI-related modules in our method.